 Growing your own mushrooms at home is easy if you purchase a complete kit or just spawn and then inoculate your own substrate.
 Things get a little more difficult if you are making your own mushroom cultures and spawn, which require a sterile environment involving a pressure cooker or autoclave.
-However you start them, the question of when to harvest the mushrooms will inevitably come to pass.
+Any way you start them, the question of when to harvest the mushrooms will inevitably come to pass.
 Read on to learn how to harvest mushrooms at home.

 When to Harvest Mushrooms